bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 57°
+- 56°
-- light rainmist
+- fog
-- 97% humidity
+- 82% humidity
-- 15 mph wind
+- 16 mph wind
-- 0.2 inches of precipitation in the past 24 hours
+- 0.21 inches of precipitation in the past 24 hours

 ## Temperature History